staticafi/BenchStore/README.md

 # BenchStore
 ## About
 BenchStore is an ASP.NET Core MVC application used for storing results from [BenchExec](https://github.com/sosy-lab/benchexec).
+BenchStore uses PostgreSQL as its database.

 ## Getting Started
 ### Requirements